Jetwhine is sponsored in part by a grant from Cessna Aircraft Company

 Activities of the International VLJ Training Stakeholders’ Discussion Group

-This on-line discussion, which initially began as a simple conversation between two people interested in aviation safety, has grown to include more than 300 aviation professionals representing VLJ training stakeholders from around the world.
-And, it has generated more than 200 pages of discussion summaries that identify key stakeholder concerns relating to VLJ training.
+This discussion group began in December 2006 with a simple white paper (“Achieving VLJ Training Standardization“) that was circulated to a few aviation professionals.
+This simple conversation between people interested in aviation safety grew into an on-line discussion that included more than 300 aviation professionals representing VLJ training stakeholders from around the world.
+Their comments made it possible to identify and discuss significant global concerns regarding very light jet (VLJ) pilot training.
+And, it generated more than 300 pages of discussion summaries that identify key stakeholder concerns relating to VLJ pilot training with the ultimate goal of helping to improve VLJ operational safety (see links below).

 [more information]